Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 Authorization Bearer <bearer-token>
 ```

-#### Step 4 - Management/Transaction API response
+#### Step 4 - API responses
 If you make a request to an endpoint that you don't have access to then your request will fail.
 It can also fail if the Bearer Token has expired.
-An appropriate status code and response object will be returned accordingly.
+An appropriate status code and error response object will be returned accordingly.